JorgePe/QRCodeDispatcher/QRCodeDispatcher-WebApp.md

 from app import app as application
 ```

-When saving this file a yellow triangle will appear at the list line edited,
+When saving this file a yellow triangle will appear at the line edited,
 we can safely ignore it.

 To apply all these changes we need to press 'Reload'.
 After this our web app